Epidemics and diseases

 time series

 A grab-bag of links about disease spread in its filthy glory.
-I am particularly examine COVID-19, from necessity.
+I’m particularly examining COVID-19, out of necessity.

 Connection with global trade networks: Cosma Shalizi on Ebola and Mongol Modernity.

-I used to know a little about agent-based behavioural epidemic simulation, but I am no longer in that field and do not regard myself as a practical expert.
+I used to know a little about agent-based behavioural epidemic simulation, but I’m no longer in that field and don’t regard myself as a practical expert.

 2 Ameliorations